 “Real” Camera

-If you are going at nighttime, the lighting on the train is going to be too dark for iPhone photos.
-Trust me.
+If you are going at night, the train lighting will be too dark for iPhone photos, trust me.

 Video Camera